imgag/megSAP/README.md

 ## ChangeLog

 * 20.07.2018: Updated ABRA2 version (attention: this changes indel positions - see ABRA2 2.06 changelog)
+* 17.07.2018: Added '##PIPELINE' header line to GSvar files to keep track of the megSAP version the file was created with.
 * 11.07.2018: Added UPD detection for trios.
 * 22.04.2018: NGSD import of germline variants restricted to variants with AF<5% to improve performance.
 * 20.04.2018: NGSD now handles analysis job queuing and execution on SGE.